squarefeet/ShaderParticleEngine/docs/MigrationLog.md

 #### MaxAge property is now part of `SPE.Emitter` properties

 `SPE.Group` no longer takes a `maxAge` property.
-Maximum ages for particles is calculated on a per-particle basis.
+Maximum ages for particles are calculated on a per-particle basis.

 **Example**
 ```